GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Is chocolate your favorite color, but you do not know the RGB equivalent values?
 Then look them up in Figure [fig:RGBchart] or type **man gmtcolors** for a full list.
-It’s 210/105/30.
+It's 210/105/30.
 But *GMT* makes it easy on you: you can specify pen, fill, and palette colors by any of the more than 500 unique colors found in that file.